Notice: This page requires JavaScript to function properly.

 Thanks for your feedback!

-Section 3.
-Chapter 6
+SectionΒ 3.
+ChapterΒ 6

-bookCreate a Complete ML Pipeline
+Challenge: Creating a Complete ML Pipeline

-Now let's build a proper pipeline with the final estimator.
+Now let's create a proper pipeline with the final estimator.
 As a result, we will get a trained prediction pipeline that can be used for predicting new instances simply by calling the .predict() method.

 To train a predictor (model), you need y to be encoded.
-This is done separately from the Pipeline we build for X.
+This is done separately from the pipeline we build for X. Remember that LabelEncoder is used for encoding the target.

 Task

-1. Encode the y variable using the LabelEncoder.
+1. Encode the y variable.

 Switch to desktopSwitch to desktop for real-world practiceContinue from where you are using one of the options below